<< Click to Display Table of Contents >>

 When the Scanner Presets tab is selected the following options are available:

 Figure 1.
 Preferences Dialog Box, Scanner Presets Tab Selected

 These settings determine the presets for scanning:

-•Click the Scanner Settings menu to select a preset scanning mode.
+•Click the Scanner Settings menu to select a preset scanning mode or a saved profile.

 •Click the Scanner menu to select a scanner to use.

 •Click the Data Transfer Method menu to select either Native Mode or Memory Mode:

 •Native Mode uses a single memory buffer.
 This is the default and fastest mode, and is compatible with the broadest range of scanners.